AndySymons/HEATHER-Home-Heating-Control-for-Home-Assistant-/README.md

 In the resulting folder there are detailed instructions, an EXCEL data file and a WORD mail merge file for each YAML file.

-Please see the *Instructions* inside the package for full details of how to use the code generator.
+Please see the *Guide* inside the package for tips on setting up a full home smart heating system, and details of how to use the code generator.